-We hope that each of you, our readers, will enjoy and appreciate this article we present about these Spectacular Halloween-Appropriate Species.
-It was certainly our pleasure to compile the data for you.
+We sincerely hope that each of you, our readers, will greatly enjoy and appreciate this article we present to you about these Spectacular Halloween-Appropriate Species.
+It was our pleasure to compile the data for you.
 May it provide you with both chills for the season and inspiration.

-Certainly, these few creatures herein represent only a portion of similarly named species found throughout the world.
-It’s our belief, though, that these will serve to set the tone for your celebration of this period.
+Certainly, these few creatures listed herein represent only a tiny portion of similarly named species found throughout the world.
+It’s our belief, though, that these examples will serve to set the tone for your celebration of this period.
 Check out some of our other articles for similar marvels.

 Blood Shrimp